theOGognf/toi/toi_client/README.md

 # toi_client

-A proof-of-concept for a minimal, terminal-based chat client for interacting with the personal assistant server.
+A proof-of-concept for a minimal, terminal-based chat client for interacting with a personal assistant server.

 # Features